Golf is among the most popular sports in the world with an estimated 390 million fans worldwide, according to Sporteology…

 In 2016, Hole19 acquired more than 800,000 active users from all over the world.

-With the continuous development of mobile technology, there is sure to be more apps and devices in the coming 12 months that will break new ground in helping golfers hone their skills.
+With the continuous development of mobile technology, there are sure to be more apps and devices in the coming 12 months that will break new ground in helping golfers hone their skills.

 However, there has also been some evolution in the way we play golf away from the course….